EOSC-CZ/sablona-dokumentace/NMA-en/technical-documentation/infrastructure.md

 # Technology

-The data centers of the e-Infra repository infrastructure, operated by CESNET are based on object storage technology utilizing Ceph and Kubernetes open source software.
+The data centers of the e-Infra repository infrastructure, operated by CESNET are based on object storage utilizing Ceph and Kubernetes cluster technology stack.
 These data centers are located exclusively within the Czech Republic, meaning all your data remains within the country.
 The distributed model of these data centers enhances data redundancy through the use of geographical replicas.
 This approach ensures that your data is protected against media failures, natural disasters, or user errors.

 Ceph is an open-source system designed to provide object storage that includes an object store, block store, and distributed file system.
 Data stored in Ceph is replicated across multiple nodes based on a defined replication policy.
 CESNET S3 service is a versatile solution suitable for a wide range of use cases, including basic data storage, automated backups, and various data handling applications.